FirebirdSQL/Butler/rfc/4/FBSP.rst

 CANCEL
 """"""

-The CANCEL message represents a request for a `Service` to stop processing the previous request(s) from the `Client`.
+The CANCEL message represents a request for a `Service` to stop processing the previous request from the `Client`.

-1. The type-data_ field of the control-frame_ MUST contain the `Request Code`_ from Client REQUEST_ message to be canceled.
-2. The message MAY contain one or more data-frame_ that MUST conform to the API defined for cancellation of particular `Request Code`_.
-3. The `Service` MUST reply to this message with STATE_ or ERROR_ message.
+1. One CANCEL message is a request to end the processing of one active request.
+2. The content of type-data_ field in this message is not significant.
+3. The message MUST have a data-frame_ with specification of the request whose processing is to be terminated.
+The data-frame_ MAY contain additional information.
+4. The `Service` SHALL terminate specified active request of the `Client`, and send the REPLY_ message to the `Client` when cancellation is successfully finished.
+The REPLY_ message MAY have a data-frame_ with additional information.
+5. If the `Service` can not stop processing the request whose cancellation is requested, it MUST respond with the ERROR_ message.

 .. seealso::

-   `Flags - ACK-REQUEST <ACK-REQUEST>`_
+   `Flags - ACK-REQUEST <ACK-REQUEST>`_, :ref:`Data frames - CANCEL <cancel-dataframe>`

 STATE
 """""